-DAN 233 Liturgical Dance History and Practice
+DAN 233W Liturgical Dance History and

 This course is designed to provide experience in the practice of dance as a vehicle for religious expression and ritual.
 The history of liturgical dance will be traced, and a rationale for the inclusion of dance in worship services will be investigated.
 Students will participate in the experience of dance movement as it relates to theological and spiritual themes.
+Writing intensive course.

-DAN 234 Intermediate Ballet Dance: Theory and Technique
+DAN 234 Intermediate Ballet Dance: